Betterthinking/Homogeneity-Based-Demosaicing/README.md

 3. cfa_reconstruct.m offers some basic interpolation methods for comparison with our implementation.

-4.homogeneity.m is the main function of our implementation.
+4. homogeneity.m is the main function of our implementation.

 5. we also provide some test code in the "test code" folder